 The cloud platform from Google is another good option for testing the possibilities of cloud computing.
 With Google App Engine developing and deploying new applications has never been easier.
 The disadvantage of the platform is its difficult user interface.
 The majority of components are CLI-based and the console provides only the basic information.

-In case you’re wondering which IoT Cloud provider to choose for your next IT project, check out our article about the 8 best IoT Cloud Platforms in 2021.
+In case you’re wondering which IoT Cloud provider to choose for your next IT project, check out our article about the 8 best IoT Cloud Platforms.

 Challenges with cloud migration

 Although migration to the cloud brings a lot of benefits, the process itself is challenging.
 Some of the obstacles are caused by the legacy of existing IT infrastructure, some have an external nature.
 Let’s have a look at the most significant.